Sri Lanka means the Resplendent Island. A fitting name for this paradise on Earth.

 The airport in Sharjah is like a stuffier version of the one in Addis Ababa, with less amenities.
 I have seen better tax-frees at airports in Burkina Faso and DRC, and that says a lot!
 The only good thing about our stopover there, was the short connection time!
 The whole trip from Nairobi to Colombo took us a total of 11 hours.
 Far shorter (and cheaper) than any of the options available the last time we considered Sri Lanka, two years ago.

 Getting a local SIM card is always a good idea when traveling outside Europe.
-Mobitel (Sri Lanka Telecom) have a stand before the Immigration counters, while all the other operators have shops in the arrivals hall.
+Mobitel (Sri Lanka Telecom) have a stand before the Immigration counters at the Colombo airport, while all the other operators have shops in the arrivals hall.
 I had excellent 4G throughout the trip with Mobitel!

 Airport taxis drivers anywhere have a reputation for ripping off passengers.
 Sri Lanka is no exception.
 Just like in India, it is always better to go for a prepaid taxi services from the arrivals hall.
 LKR 13,200 (USD 72) for the 145 km to Sigiriya was a very fair price, and around 08:00, two exhausted parents with two sleeping kids, finally arrived at Aliya Resort and Spa in Sigiriya!